accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS

-1. Locate pre-recorded time-based media with subtitles on the screen.
+1. Locate pre-recorded time-based media with captions on the screen.
 1. Modify the subtitle presentation settings from the platform:
 	- Go to *Settings &gt; Accessibility &gt; Closed captions and SM &gt; Style*;
 	- Select **Create a style** to define a personalised and recognisable subtitle style.
 	- Define one or more of the following parameters: subtitle size, colour, subtitle border style, background colour or background opacity (check that the **Override custom settings** parameter at the bottom of the screen is deactivated).
-1. Check that the settings defined at platform level are applied to the subtitles.
+1. Check that the settings defined at platform level are applied to the captions.
 1. If this is not the case, check the media for a function that allows you to modify the subtitle presentation settings.
-1. Check that the parameters defined above are applied to the subtitles.
+1. Check that the parameters defined above are applied to the captions.
 1. If this is the case, the criterion is validated.

 ###### Android

-1. Locate pre-recorded time-based media with subtitles on the screen.
+1. Locate pre-recorded time-based media with captions on the screen.
 1. Modify the subtitle presentation settings from the platform:
-	- Go to *Settings &gt; Accessibility &gt; Preference for subtitles &gt; Style and size of subtitles*;
+	- Go to *Settings &gt; Accessibility &gt; Preference for captions &gt; Style and size of captions*;
 	- Define one or more of the following parameters: subtitle size, colour, subtitle border style, background colour or background opacity.
-1. Check that the platform settings are applied to the subtitles.
+1. Check that the platform settings are applied to the captions.
 1. If this is not the case, check the media for a function that allows you to modify the subtitle presentation parameters.
-1. Check that the parameters defined above are applied to the subtitles.
+1. Check that the parameters defined above are applied to the captions.
 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}